How to Connect Two or More Computers to One Monitor

 Software KVM Switches

-How to connect two computers to one monitor without KVM
+How to connect two or more computers to one monitor without KVM

 Software KVM switches are actually not the equivalent of hardware KVM switches in most cases.
 What you actually get is a software solution that lets you use multiple computers with the primary computer’s mouse and keyboard.